Simon Jones (actor): Career

-In 2012 Jones played David Bliss, husband of Harriet Harris, in Hay Fever at the Guthrie Theatre, directed by Jones' friend Chris Luscombe.
-Jones then appeared (in the role of Sir Francis Beekman), with Megan Hilty starring in Gentlemen Prefer Blondes at ENCORES! concert series at City Center in New York City, which also resulted in CD.
-Later in the year, he went to the UK, where he starred in a national stage tour of Hitchhiker's Guide to the Galaxy – Live!
+In 2012 and 2013, he returned to the UK, to star in a national stage tour of Hitchhiker's Guide to the Galaxy – Live!

-In the summer of 2013, Jones went to East Hampton, New York, where Tony Walton directed him in a production of Tonight at 8:30, featuring three of Noël Coward's short plays.
-Blythe Danner was the co-star, and they performed "Hands Across the Sea", "Family Album" and "Red Peppers".
-This was followed by another UK stage tour of Hitchhiker's Guide to the Galaxy – Live!

 The tour of Blithe Spirit, starring Angela Lansbury, then went to London's West End in early 2014.
-This was accompanied by an appearance at a special cabaret (organised by co-star Janie Dee) at the Cafe de Paris, where he sang "Mad Dogs and Englishmen".
-That June, he portrayed Emperor Joseph II in Amadeus, starring Rupert Everett.
 This was followed by BBC Radio appearances in Neil Gaiman and Terry Prachett's Good Omens, directed by Dirk Maggs, and Doctor Who with Tom Baker.
-The year ended with Blithe Spirit once again – still with Lansbury – on a North American tour.

 In 2018, Jones was once again playing Arthur Dent when he recorded the final radio series, Hitchhiker's Guide to the Galaxy – the Hexagonal Phase directed by Dirk Maggs for BBC Radio 4.

 In August 2018, it was announced that Jones would be among the new cast to join the original actors in the Downton Abbey film, which started principal photography at about the same time.

-From 18 November 2021 to 9 January 2022, Jones starred as Henry in the Broadway premiere of Trouble in Mind by Alice Childress.
+In addition to his work as an actor, Jones is also a co-artistic director at New York Off-Broadway company the Actors' Company Theatre (TACT).

 Personal life

-Jones and his son Tim were hit by a car on 8 October 2010; though they suffered only bruises, he had to withdraw from the Actors' Company Theatre's production of Václav Havel's Memorandum.

-On 20 December 2019 his wife, Nancy Lewis, died in Manhattan of leukemia.
+Jones and his son Tim were hit by a car on 8 October 2010; though they suffered only bruises, he had to withdraw from The Actors Company Theatre's production of Václav Havel's Memorandum.
+On 20 December 2019 his wife, Nancy Lewis, died in Manhattan of leukaemia aged 76.